|

 Luisa Puga; Luis Arturo Ramos; José Revueltas; Juan Rulfo;

-That's a very long list.
+a very long list.

 I am sure it should be longer!
 There are so many wonderful Mexican